octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.3.0 - 2024-07-09 =
+* Keep track of status of currently running import and display progress bar showing current progress in main imports table
+* Load automatic imports table via AJAX and auto-refresh
+* Disable 'Manually Execute Import' button when clicked
+* Forget last property imported when an import is started or paused.
+Could cause issues if an import was paused and then started weeks later
+* Delete from media queue when an import is paused
+* Import rent for OpenImmo rental properties
+* Allow running a particular import by passing in import_id
+* Corrected issue with post variable being overwritten when doing export field mappings
+* Corrected variable name in WPML integration when adding URLs to Kyero feeds
+* Corrected ordering of formats by name to be case-insensitive

 = 2.2.15 - 2024-06-26 =
 * Import postcode when provided in Kyero format